 The image format is also crucial.
 Images in JPEG formats are widely accepted.
 PNGs and GIFs can also be used, but they may not be suitable for older browsers or complicated images.
 Meanwhile, BMPs and TIFFs are not advisable for web use.

 Each component of your website such as images, style sheets, and scripts need an HTTP request.
 The more HTTP requests needed, the slower your page will load.
 So simplify your web design and keep the elements to a minimum.

 Some of the ways to make your website leaner are to use CSS instead of images, compile stylesheets into one and reduce scripts.
-Remember, a good web design in not the one that has the most intricate elements.
+Remember, good web design is not the one that has the most intricate elements.
 It’s being able to deliver all the necessary information without going over the top both in visuals and elements to the point of slowing down your site speed.

 - Compress your pages.

 Large pages may take a longer time to load, especially if you’re displaying high-quality content that’s sized at 100kb or more.
 Compression is one of the effective ways to keep your web page from loading sluggishly.
 It helps reduce bandwidth and HTTP requests.
 One of the common tools for compressing pages is Gzip.

 Plug-ins can add functionality to your website, but too much of them can affect page speed, cause crashes, and result in other technical problems.
 Sort your plug-ins and eliminate the unnecessary ones, so that your website can function more smoothly without the unnecessary baggage of elements that are not really needed.